iandelahorne/codeclimate-resource/README.md

 * Ian Delahorne <ian.delahorne@gmail.com>
 * Sebastian Vidrio <svidrio@gmail.com>

+# Contributing

+Please raise a [Github issue](https://github.com/lflux/codeclimate-resource/issues) if you encounter problems with this resource

 # License
 Licensed under the Apache 2.0 License which can be found in [LICENSE](LICENSE) file